 Do You Need Help?

 If you have sustained an injury due to another individual’s negligence then it is likely that you have a viable personal injury claim and are potentially entitled to monetary compensation.
-At Trial Lawyers USA, LLC, we are committed to helping injured individuals seek the justice and compensation they deserve.
+At Anthony Overton Van Johnson & Associates, P.C., we are committed to helping injured individuals seek the justice and compensation they deserve.
 Insurance companies and faulty product designers will be doing everything in their power to discredit your claim and cast doubt on your side of the story.
 However, with the help of an experienced personal injury attorney you will enjoy the peace of mind of knowing you have knowledgeable individual aggressively advocating on your behalf.
-For additional information contact Trial Lawyers USA, LLC at 678-882-7355, or e-mail: firstname.lastname@example.org for a free consultation.
+For additional information contact Anthony Overton Van Johnson & Associates, P.C. at 678-882-7355, or e-mail: firstname.lastname@example.org for a free consultation.